tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

           add conditional flows (ep_i -> ep_j) and (ep_i -> epN).
         else
           add conditional flow (ep_i -> t -> ep_j) and (ep_i -> t -> epN)
-  (a transition code `t` is trivial if it is a unconditional jump), that reveals the control flow graph:
+  (a transition code `t` is trivial if it is a unconditional direct jump), that reveals the control flow graph:

   ![Control flow graph of the first VM](./cfg_first_vm_simple.svg) (this is a vector image, click on it to observe the details)